EternityForest/AnyoneCanDoIt/MathELI5.md

 fundamental thing that finds use elsewhere.
 In fact, there are still computers that can add much faster than they can multiply.

+Interestingly, before logarithms and slide rules, a much more complicated thing called (https://en.m.wikipedia.org/wiki/Prosthaphaeresis) was used, which involved a set of identities or equations that let one approximate things involving multiplication, by adding and subtracting the results of sines and cosines.

+The technique was used by astronomers, who previously had to use "Long multiplication" for this purpose.

 ### Count the Zeros!

 Adding a zero to a decimal integer multiplies by ten, log10(10) is 1